joeylmaalouf/complexity-project/reports/preliminary_report.md

 Example of optimal path solution found by experiment.
 Pictured are food nodes with weighted edges.
 The weight is determined by the agents traversing the edge.

+See [`proposed_changes.md`](proposed_changes.md) for our ideas for further avenues of exploration.

+### Experimental Analysis

+##### Travelling Sales-ant

+Question: How can we find the shortest route across all nodes in a graph without re-visiting a node, making use of the ant-colony optimization technique?

+Methodology: We modeled the environment as a complete graph, and set the agents (ants) to start at one particular node.
+We gave them the ability to randomly choose a new (unvisited) node to travel to, weighted based on pheromone trails and travel distance.
+When an ant  makes it back to the start after visiting every node, a pheromone trail is laid down along its path, with strength inversely proportional to the distance traveled.
+This leads to optimization towards the least distance traveled, since those routes will have the strongest pheromones.

+Results: We were able to successfully find the same route presented in the paper whose experiment we replicated.

+Interpretation: This technique was able to get the results we wanted, even if it took a few tries to do so.
+It falls short compared to deterministic algorithms, which will always either find the answer or not; this sort of approach can find a good solution very quickly, but may not find the optimal solution for a long time.

+##### Decaying Travelling Sales-ant

+Question: What would happen if the pheromones in our TSA problem decayed over time?

+Methodology: We created a modified version of the experiment described above, where the pheromones decreased across iterations.

+Results: This solution was also able to find the optimal solution after a few trials, and it seemed to have a slightly easier time doing so, taking fewer iterations to reach the best route.

+Interpretation: This modification seems to positively impact our algorithm, since ants don't get misled by outdated paths, while the good paths are constantly refreshed.

+##### Shortest Path To Food

+Question: What is the shortest path between 2 nodes in a graph?

+Methodology: We modeled the environment as a single source node connected to many generic nodes, some of which were connected to a singular food node.
+Agents started at the source node and progressed along edges randomly with a bias for edges with pheromones, until they reached a food node.
+Upon finding food, ants returned to teh source, laying pheromones as they went.
+After many generations, the shortest path from the source node to the food node should have the most pheromones.

+Results: This algorithm was able to find the shortest path between the two nodes after several generations.
+Increasing the number of ants decreased the number of generations needed to solve the problem slightly.

+Interpretation: This algorithm is less efficient than something like Dijkstra's, but does provide an example of agent based modelling solving a traditional and well known problem.

+### Future Experiments

+For our next experiment, we will be representing the environment as a 2D grid.
+This allows us to implement more complex behaviours such as random wandering, colony creation, and path intersection.
+For results, we may see the ants optimize the location of their colony for distance from food.
+The results will be interpreted from the final state of the simulation after a certain number of iterations.

 ### Learning Goals